tuupola/base62/README.md

 $decoded = Base62::decode($encoded);
 ```

-Or if you prefer not to use objects.
+Or if you prefer to use object syntax.

 ``` php
 use Tuupola\Base62\Encoder as Base62;